 About Us - Meet The Nagel's

 Old Bara is a stunning property located only 25 minutes drive from the town of Mudgee and 40 minutes drive from the town of Rylstone.
-Whilst offering the Old Bara Guesthouse, www.oldbara.com.au, we also offer our beautiful 1100 acre property to those campers looking for something a bit different.
+Whilst offering the Old Bara Farmhouse, www.oldbara.com.au, we also offer our beautiful 1100 acre property to those campers looking for something a bit different.
 A "slice of paradise" where we offer: peace, privacy, security, a bit of an adventure and a 'true aussie' experience in the bush.

-Perfect for those who wish to bush camp and experience a 'true aussie' break!
+Perfect for those who wish to bush camp and experience a 'true Aussie' break!

 Bring your mountain bikes, walking shoes and your dog is also very welcome to join you.